MicrosoftDocs/bot-docs/articles/what-is-new.md

 Adaptive Dialogs enable developers to dynamically update conversation flow based on context and events.
 This is especially handy when dealing with conversation context switches and interruptions in the middle of a conversation. [[Docs][48] | [C# samples][49]]

 #### Language Generation (Preview)
-Language Generation enables developers to separate logic used to generate bot's respones including the ability to define multiple variations on a phrase, execute simple expressions based on context, refer to conversational memory. [[Docs][44] | [C# samples][45]]
+Language Generation enables developers to separate logic used to generate bot's responses including the ability to define multiple variations on a phrase, execute simple expressions based on context, refer to conversational memory. [[Docs][44] | [C# samples][45]]

 #### Common Expression Language (Preview)
 Common Expression Language allows you to evaluate the outcome of a condition-based logic at runtime.
 Common language can be used across the Bot Framework SDK and conversational AI components, such as Adaptive Dialogs and Language Generation. [[Docs][40] | [API][41]]